José Bordalás: Getafe

 Bordalás was hired by Getafe CF in September 2016, replacing the dismissed Juan Esnáider on a deal until the end of the campaign.
 He again won promotion to the top flight, this time by a 3–2 aggregate victory over CD Tenerife in the playoff final the following June.
 Following an eighth-place finish in his first season at that level, he led the Community of Madrid team to a best-ever fifth position and only missed qualification for the UEFA Champions League on the last matchday in May 2019; he earned the Miguel Muñoz Trophy for best coach for this feat.

 Valencia

 Bordalás was appointed head coach of Valencia CF in May 2021, signing a two-year contract.
 On his debut on 13 August, his team won 1–0 against his previous employer.
 In his first season, the team reached the final of the Copa del Rey, where they lost on penalties to Real Betis.

 On 3 June 2022, days after the sacking of chairman Anil Murthy, Valencia's owner Peter Lim announced that manager Bordalás would also be released, with Italian Gennaro Gattuso being brought in as replacement.

+Getafe return

+On 29 April 2023, Bordalás returned to Getafe for the final seven games of the season, with the side in the relegation zone and having dismissed Quique Sánchez Flores.
+The following day, he oversaw a 1–0 loss at RCD Espanyol.
+After successfully guiding them to safety, he signed a new two-year contract on 23 June.

+Style of management

+Bordalás was both well known and frequently criticised for using highly defensive and aggressive tactics, often against bigger teams.
+This style of play was known colloquially as Haramball.

 Personal life

-Bordalás' cousin, Juan Ignacio Martínez, is also a football coach.
+Bordalás' cousin, Juan Ignacio Martínez, was also a football coach.